Need help finding the right class? Have a question about how classes work?

 Can my student get help outside of class time?

 Absolutely!
 Students may use the course message board to ask questions at any time about course material.
-Our math courses also offer Office Hours from 7:30pm to 8:30pm ET each weekday during which AoPS instructors and assistants provide live support.
+Our courses also offer Office Hours from 4:00-5:00pm and 7:30pm-8:30pm ET every day during which AoPS instructors and assistants provide live support over the message board.

 Who are these courses for?